hooperdev/firebase-db-web-unofficial/firebase_db_web_unofficial/README.md

 This is <b>NOT</b> official in any way shape or form.
 Dayton Square Roots and its developers are not affiliated with, nor endorsed by Google, Firebase, Flutter, or any other Google associations.
 This is a temporary solution until an official library is released.
 <br>
-Additional note: Sorting data is not yet suppported.
+Additional note: Sorting data is not yet supported.
 Due to the way that most browsers process JSON data, sorting is impossible.
 We're currently working on ways to get around this, and will update the code and this readme when we have overcome this limitation.

 ## Installing